 - ½ lemon

-- Mix TWO tbs of oil with garlic powder, onion powder, hot sauce, salt and pepper in a medium sized bowl and stir the shrimp into the bowl.
+- Mix TWO tbs of oil with garlic powder, onion powder, hot sauce, salt and pepper in a medium sized bowl and stir the prawns into the bowl.
 Place the bowl into the refrigerator for 10 minutes.

 - Heat a large skillet over high heat, add the remaining 2 Tbs of oil.
-When oil surface is shimmery and the oil is hot (about 2-3 minutes) , add the entire contents of the shrimp bowl and reduce the heat to medium high.
+When oil surface is shimmery and the oil is hot (about 2-3 minutes) , add the entire contents of the prawns bowl and reduce the heat to medium high.

 - Add more hot sauce or less hot sauce depending on your tastes.
 The amount listed will not add much heat, it is for flavor.